Getting ready for your Inspection

 Wheel Chocks – can be required under certain conditions

 Wheel chocks (P/N HDLWC) are typically carried on all commercial motor vehicles to prevent accidental movement while vehicles are parked and during loading and unloading.
-Chocks are used against the rear tires in the direction of grade.
+Chocks are used against the rear tires in the direction of the grade.
 On even surfaces, chocks are placed on both sides of the tires.
-Chocks should always be used in pairs. note: The law states that air-braked power units (made on or before March of 1975) are enough to keep a commercial motor vehicles from moving during the loading and unloading process.
-However, the FMCSA does require blocks or chocks for all agricultural commodity trailers, pulpwood trailers and heavy haulers.
+Chocks should always be used in pairs.
+Note: The law states that air-braked power units (made on or before March 1975) are enough to keep a commercial motor vehicle from moving during the loading and unloading process.
+However, the FMCSA does require blocks or chocks for all agricultural commodity trailers, pulpwood trailers, and heavy haulers.

 First Aid Kits